thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 **PostgreSQL** is a powerful, open source relational database system that's been around since 1996 and has a strong reputation for reliability, data integrity, and correctness.
 It runs on all major operating systems, including Linux, Mac OS X, and Windows.

 PostgreSQL is fully ACID (atomicity, consistency, isolation, durability) compliant and supports most SQL:2008 data types, including `INTEGER`, `NUMERIC`, `BOOLEAN`, `CHAR`, `VARCHAR`, `DATE`, `INTERVAL`, and `TIMESTAMP`.
 And it can even store large binary objects such as pictures, sounds, or video.
-PostgreSQL has native interfaces for a number of programming languages including JavaScript and is known for its [exceptional documentation][postgresql-docs].
+PostgreSQL has native interfaces for a number of programming languages including JavaScript and is known for its [exceptional documentation](https://www.postgresql.org/docs/current/static/).

 ## How do you install PostgreSQL using Homebrew?